bluesky/scanspec/docs/explanations/why-squash-can-change-path.rst

 Squash snaked axis into unsnaked odd length axis
 ------------------------------------------------

-A snaked axis must repeat an even number of times within a squashed Dimension in order to be able to nest this Dimension within another and keep the Path of the snaked axis.
-If this is not the case, the snaked axis will "jump" after each iteration of the squashed dimension.
+A snaked axis must repeat an even number of times within a squashed Frames object in order to be able to nest this Frames object within another and keep the Path of the snaked axis.
+If this is not the case, the snaked axis will "jump" after each iteration of the squashed Frames object.

 For example, consider a snaking x within an odd non-snaking y within z: